Panama

 When should I go to Panama?

 Whenever you can get some precious time off.
 Panama can be visited year-round with comfortable temperatures.
-Some of the central regions and cool throughout the year, with temperatures and humidity similar to spring-time in North America and Northern Europe.
+Some of the central regions are cool throughout the year, with temperatures and humidity similar to spring-time in North America and Northern Europe.

 Although Panama lies below the hurricane belt, rain is likely between May and November.
 If you want to avoid heavy rains, the best months to travel are January, February, and March, when sunny skies prevail.